Trackunit/developer-hub/api-docs/classic-api-migration-guide.md

 ### Groups API
 Working with groups helps you manage your fleet and segment it in a way that makes sense for your day-to-day operations.
 Groups act like simple workspaces that can be used to focus your fleet overview by narrowing to a subset of assets.

-The Classic Group API allowed you to create and manage collections of units.
-Because Iris is build around the concept of assets, the Iris Group API allows you now to create and manage collections of assets instead.
+The [Classic Group API](https://dev.trackunit.com/docs/group) allowed you to create and manage collections of units.
+Because Iris is build around the concept of assets, the [Iris Group API](https://developers.trackunit.com/reference/getgroups) allows you now to create and manage collections of assets instead.
 Additionally the Iris Group API endpoints also allow you to manage which users should have access to groups.

+(any migration tool here for groups?!)

+### Sites API
+With the Iris platform we have evolved the concept of Classic Zones (map areas) and Classic Points (location points on a map) and collapsed the two into our new Sites concept.
+Sites keep the same importance as zones for running reports and creating alerts.
+Leverage automatically detected sites or enter site boundaries as you see fit – including the option to apply labels depending on the site type.

+With the introduction of Sites in Trackunit Manager, existing Zones in Manager Classic were automatically transferred to Sites and classified as Classic Zones.
+To harvest the full power of sites, it is recommended to [manually convert a Zone into a Site type](https://helpcenter.trackunit.com/s/article/How-do-I-convert-a-Zone-to-a-Site?language=en_US) of your choice and get an up-to-the-minute picture of equipment status across job sites.

+Going forward use the [Iris Sites API](https://developers.trackunit.com/reference/getsites) to create and manage your sites at scale and also e.g. retrieve a comprehensive site history, encompassing either asset intervals within a list of sites or the sites visited by a list of assets.